Pollution and its Types Class 5

 b) Disposal of wastes into rivers and lakes should be prevented.

-c) Construction in coastal areas and backwaters should be regulated to minimize pollution.
+c) Construction in coastal areas and backwaters should be regulated to minimise pollution.

 d) Promote the use of eco-friendly and sustainable agricultural practices, such as reducing chemical fertiliser and pesticides.